Published 10/15/25

 Post-Expedition

-Columbus’s expedition might just seem like a minor adventure of a random explorer, but there is a reason we still remember Columbus’ name more than 500 years after his voyage.
+Columbus’s expedition might just seem like a minor adventure of a random explorer, but there is a reason we still remember Columbus’s name more than 500 years after his voyage.
 Here are two of the major impacts of his landing in the New World:

-The Columbian Exchange
+1. The Columbian Exchange

 However, what was “traded” was not just these goods—European diseases were spread to the Americas and killed up to 100 million people (around 90% of the Indigenous population).
 This caused a huge population decline among Native Americans.

-European Colonization
+2. European Colonization

-After Columbus reported his discoveries, other European nations— including Britain, France and the Netherlands—began sending explorers, settlers, and soldiers.
+After Columbus reported his discoveries, other European nations—including Britain, France, and the Netherlands—began sending explorers, settlers, and soldiers.
 This started a huge wave of colonization across the Americas.
 Some of these early settlements later became the first Thirteen Colonies of what is now the United States.

 The Debate

 Supporters of Columbus Day believe the holiday honors an important moment in world history.
-They argue that Columbus’ landing in the Americas connected Europe and the Americas for the first time, opened the window for trade between the two continents, and was the starting point of the creation for the modern world.
+They argue that Columbus’s landing in the Americas connected Europe and the Americas for the first time, opened the window for trade between the two continents, and was the starting point of the creation of the modern world.
 For all these reasons, they claim that Columbus is a true legend and should be celebrated.

-Critics argue that the holiday ignores the terrible aftermath of Columbus’ arrival to the New World.
-As mentioned above, European diseases that were deadly to the Native Americans arrived to the Americas along with European goods and killed around 90% of the Indigenous population, and huge numbers of the Natives were also displaced as Europeans came and forced them out of their lands.
+Critics argue that the holiday ignores the terrible aftermath of Columbus’s arrival in the New World.
+As mentioned above, European diseases that were deadly to the Native Americans arrived in the Americas along with European goods and killed around 90% of the Indigenous population, and huge numbers of the Natives were also displaced as Europeans came and forced them out of their lands.
 Furthermore, up to five million Native people were enslaved between the 15th and 19th centuries.
 Even Columbus himself was known to have cut off Native people’s hands if they did not pay him gold.
 All this evidence can prove why Columbus is not an accomplished explorer but a ruthless exploiter.
 This is also why some people prefer to use this day to remember the courage Indigenous people showed through such hard times, by celebrating Indigenous Peoples' Day.

 The debate over Columbus Day is certainly a great way to learn more about all the details in history that happened during this time period.
-No matter what side people take, there is no denying how the long lasting legacy of Columbus forever shaped history.
+No matter what side people take, there is no denying how the long-lasting legacy of Columbus forever shaped history.

-Work Cited:
+Works Cited:

 An American Secret: The Untold Story Of Native American Enslavement